 - molecular techniques including PCR, DNA sequencing and ELISA tests.

-These tests generally cost more because they require expensive ingredients and take significantly longer to run than basic and complex tests.
+These tests generally cost more because they require expensive ingredients and equipment.
+Sequencing is completed by a third party laboratory.

 Tests we do not complete

 - detect chemicals such as insecticides, fungicides or herbicides on the plant or growing media

 - analyse nutrient levels in the plant or growing media

 - detect bacteria in seeds, soil or growing media.